Erudika/scoold/README.md

 ## Spaces

-Spaces are a way to organize users and question into isolated groups.
+Spaces are a way to organize users and questions into isolated groups.
 There's a default space, which is publicly accessible by default.
 Each user can belong to one or more spaces, but a question can only belong to a single space.
-Access to a space is given by an administrator.
+Permission to access a space is given by an administrator.
 You can bulk edit users' spaces and also move a question to a different space.

 By default there's a public "default" space where all questions go.
 When you create a new space and assign users to it